Credit Hour Policy

 Time per Credit

 For each graduate credit awarded by a course at the Iliff School of Theology, students should be spending approximately one hour (50 minutes) in contact with the instructor and three hours (150 minutes) on course work outside of class per week over the equivalent of a 10-week quarter.
-This applies to residential, intensive, online and hybrid classes alike.
+This applies to on-campus, intensive, online and hybrid classes alike.

 · 1.0 credit course = 10 hours of direct contact plus 30 hours outside of class